GrailFinder/gf-lt/docs/auto-issue-solver.md

 **Status: COMPLETED**.
 **What was done**: Removed the `taskStatus` injection block entirely from both `handleBatchToolCalls()` and `findCall()`.
 The internal state tracking (`consecutiveToolCalls`, `taskActive` atomics) is preserved underneath — only the string prefix prepended to tool response content was removed.

-### P6: End-to-End Testing
-**Impact**: No automated validation that mission mode works end-to-end.
-**Approach**: The `mission-test` Makefile target exists and works against a real LLM server.
-For CI-friendly validation, create a smoke test with a mock/stub LLM server that returns known tool-call responses.